Dates: April 27-29, 2018 (Friday-Sunday)

 Presenters: Rachel Lewis-Marlow, LPC, LMBT, Certified Advanced Practitioner of Sensorimotor Psychotherapy.
 Rachel is a co-founder of Embodied Recovery Institute and maintains private practice in Chapel Hill, NC.
 Please see About Page for full bio.
 Paula Scatoloni, LCSW, CEDS, SEP is a co-founder of Embodied Recovery Institute and maintains a private practice in Chapel Hill, NC.
 Please see About Page for full bio.

-Licensed Professional Counselors: Commonwealth Educational Seminars (CES) is entitled to grant continuing education credit for LPCs in the following states: AZ, AR, CA, CO, CT, DE, FL, GA, HI, ID, IL, IN, IA, KS, KY, ME, MA, MO, NE, NH, NJ, NM, NC, OR, PA, RI, SC, SD, TN, TX, UT, VT, VA, WA, WI, WY.
+Licensed Professional Counselors: Commonwealth Educational Seminars (CES) is entitled to grant continuing education credit for LPCs in the following states: AZ, AR, CA, CO, CT, DE, FL, GA, HI, ID, IL, IN, IA, KS, KY, ME, MA, MO, NE, NH, NJ, NM, NC*, OR, PA, RI, SC, SD, TN, TX, UT, VT, VA, WA, WI, WY.
 Commonwealth Educational Seminars maintains responsibility for this program and its content.
-LPCs completing the program will receive 19.5 continuing education hours of credit.
+LPCs completing the program will receive 18 continuing education hours of credit. *NCBLPC allows a total of 15 CE's from this program or another APA affiliated program to be applied toward license renewal.

 Continued Education Credit for Dietitians is in process.